 A better solution?
 See your dentist for a check-up, get a professional diagnosis, and follow up with support and treatment to get the outcome you desire.
 Concerned about cost?
 Understandable, but don’t let it deter you.
 Your dentist can help you maximize any insurance benefits and nearly all will offer some kind payment plan.

-If you are concerned about crowded or crooked teeth, or about extra space between your teeth, contact PERFECT TEETH for a free orthodontic consultation at 844-717-9588 or find a dentist online here.
+If you are concerned about crowded or crooked teeth, or about extra space between your teeth, contact PERFECT TEETH for a free orthodontic consultation and find a dentist online here.
 Your dentist will check the health of your teeth, gums, and mouth and make recommendations to ensure you have a safe, healthy and effective orthodontic experience no matter which option you choose.

 Reviewed by Dr. Ted Moore, Orthodontist at PERFECT TEETH – Monaco.